 Children can come to nursery if they have an everyday cough or a cold.

-We follow the advice from the Public Health Agency about how to deal with infectious diseases.
-You can read this advice here.
+We follow the advice from the public health agency on how to deal with infectious diseases.

 If you have concerns about your child's health, please talk to their Key Person.

 The nursery will inform parents if other children are suffering from infectious illnesses or skin conditions or head lice.

 If this is possible, please get into the habit of combing your child’s hair with a nit comb once a week.
 Adding conditioner or oil to dry hair can make this a happier process.